 The Best Cheap Streaming Cameras of 2019

-Many gamers on YouTube and Twitch use an external camera to stream video.
+Many gamers use an external camera to stream video on YouTube and Twitch.

-Here are the best-reviewed webcams that support 30fps full-HD video (1080p) and have sold for $50 or less in the last 12 months:
+To that end, here are the best cheap HD webcams that support 30fps and have sold for $50 or less: